uken/fluent-plugin-elasticsearch/README.md

 Indicates that the elasticsearch-transport will try to reload the nodes addresses if there is a failure while making the request, this can be useful to quickly remove a dead node from the list of addresses.

-**include_tag_key, tag_key**
+### include_tag_key, tag_key

 ```
 include_tag_key true # defaults to false
 tag_key tag # defaults to tag
 ```

-This will add the fluentd tag in the json record.
+This will add the Fluentd tag in the JSON record.
 For instance, if you have a config like this:

 ```
 <match my.logs>